 Welcome to the Career Tech and Adult Education Programs Frequently Asked Questions Page!
 Find the answers to questions most commonly asked about Terra State Community College's partnerships with these programs here.

-What are the Career Tech and Adult Ed program agreement and credit guidelines?
+What are the Career Tech and Adult Ed program articulation agreement and articulated credit guidelines?
 You can find the guidelines here.

 Want to know more?
 Check out the questions and answers below.